UANDES-4103-201810/course-project-crowdchile/Project-JJ/README.md

 -The funding isnt completely functional, lacks donating specific amount and progress bar, doesnt track donation progress -The css is clearly not complete
 -The edit buttons inside each profile which are used to edit the users own profile are blue and cant be seen, but they are present (right below user information)
+-The admin user is present in the seed file